StevenLiudw/Genie-Traversability/README.md

 * `--input_path`: Path to the input image (JPG or PNG)
 * `--output_dir`: Directory where the output heatmap and score map will be saved

 ---
-Great!
-You can include the two images side by side (or stacked, depending on your preference) in the `README.md` using standard Markdown image syntax.
-Assuming they’re located at `example/0001.jpeg` and `example/heatmap.jpg` in your repo, here’s how you can do it:

----